 sudo apt-get update

 Want to do admin tasks through a control panel?
-Check out our servers that come with cPanel servers.
-We offer free migrations and 24/7 support making it effortless to switch to Liquid Web!
+Check out our servers that come with cPanel.
+We offer assisted migrations and 24/7 support making it effortless to switch to Liquid Web!

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.